jberthoux/onlyoffice-alfresco/README.md

 6. Make sure that Document Server will be able to POST to Alfresco

-    You may need to change these lines in `alfresco-global.properties`
+    You may need to change these lines in `alfresco-global.properties` or you can set it using [configuration page](#configuration)

     ```
     alfresco.host=<hostname>